broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 ## Running the workflow

-The workflow in this workspace is pre-configured to use 10 sample GVCF files as a sample set in the sample_set data table in the workspace Data tab.
+The workflow in the GVS beta workspace is pre-configured to use 10 sample GVCF files in the workspace Data tab.

 The workflow is configured to call this input from the data table.
 To run:

-1. Select the workflow from the Workflows tab.
+1. **Select the workflow** from the Workflows tab.
-1. In the configuration page, select the sample_set entity in Step 1.
-1. Select the sample_set dataset in Step 2.
 1. Configure the workflow inputs.
-    1. Enter a name for the callset as a string with the format “*CALLSET_NAME*” for the `callset_identifier` variable in the workflow **Inputs** tab.
-This string is used to name several variables and files and should begin with a letter.
+    1. Enter a **name for the callset** as a string with the format “*CALLSET_NAME*” for the `call_set_identifier` variable.
+This string is used as to name several variables and files and should begin with a letter.
 Valid characters include A-z, 0-9, “.”, “,”, “-“, and “_”.
-    1. Enter the name of the BigQuery dataset you created in Step 4 of Setup as a string with the format “*DATASET_NAME*” for the `dataset_name` variable in the workflow **Inputs** tab.
+    1. Enter the name of your **BigQuery dataset** as a string with the format “*DATASET_NAME*” for the `dataset_name` variable.
-    1. Enter the name of the GCP project you created in Step 3 of Setup as a string with the format “*PROJECT_NAME*” for the `project_id` variable in the workflow **Inputs** tab.
+    1. Enter the name of the **GCP project** that holds the BigQuery dataset as a string with the format “*PROJECT_NAME*” for the `project_id` variable.
+    2. Enter the name of a directory for writing outputs.
+Enter a string in the format "*gs://your_bucket/here*" in `extract_output_gcs_dir`.
+If you want the data in your Terra workspace bucket you can find that on the Workspace Dashboard, right panel, under Cloud Information.
+Copy the "Bucket Name" and use it to the inputs to create a gs path as a string like this "*gs://fc-338fe040-3522-484c-ba48-14b48f9950c2*".
+If you do not enter a bucket here, the outputs will be in the execution directory under *Files*.
-1. Save the workflow configuration.
+1. **Save** the workflow configuration.
-1. Run the workflow.
+1. **Run** the workflow.

 To run the GVS workflow on your own sample data, follow the instructions in the tutorial, [Upload data to Terra and run the GVS workflow](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/run-your-own-samples.md).